lucaschultz/webtech-symfony/README.md

 # Webtech Symfony

 This repository contains the code for the project required as part of the Webtech course BA-INF 162 Web Technologies at the University of Bonn.
+Check out the tasks in the [TASKS.md](TASKS.md) file to see what we are working on.

 ## Installation